 Courtney Hall, Owner/Director and Piano Instructor

 Courtney Hall has been playing piano since 1994 and teaching since 2008.
 She holds her Bachelor of Music in Music Therapy degree from Baldwin Wallace University's Conservatory of Music.
 She completed a 9 month music therapy internship at Community Action Wayne/Medina working with at-risk children.
 Courtney is a substitute pianist/organist at a small church in Waynesburg, Ohio and has also performed as a soloist at the Christkindl Markt and other church venues.
-Courtney is also a Reiki practitioner with her level 1 certification, has her certification as a piano tuner and technician, is an assistant instructor in training at the American Russian Martial Arts Institute, and is an Usborne Books & More consultant.
-She currently holds offices in the community as the President Elect of the Stark County Music Teacher's Association and the Treasurer of the Westbrook Veteran's Memorial Park Neighborhood Association.
+She currently holds offices in the community as the President of the Stark County Music Teacher's Association and the Treasurer of the Westbrook Veteran's Memorial Park Neighborhood Association and has been a foster parent since 2016.

 Courtney specializes in working with children with special needs but also loves teaching adult piano students because of their desire to learn and pursue a new hobby.
 Courtney enjoys being outdoors on hikes or gardening in her free time and also enjoys learning new instruments such as the hammer dulcimer and mountain dulcimer.